Mick Foley: Feud with The Undertaker (1996–1997)

-On the April 1, 1996, episode of Monday Night Raw in San Bernardino, California, the day after WrestleMania XII, Mankind debuted on TV and defeated Bob "Spark Plug" Holly, quickly moving into a feud with The Undertaker.
-The creatively inclined and dedicated Foley initially would prepare for playing Mankind by researching the character, often spending the night in the respective arena's boiler room and sometimes under the wrestling ring for the first few months, but after that he could get into character almost instantly.
-The two then began interfering in the other's matches until they were booked in the first-ever Boiler Room Brawl at SummerSlam, and in addition to escaping the arena's boiler room, the combatant also had to reach the ring and take the urn from Paul Bearer.
-After more than 20 minutes of brawling in the boiler room, the backstage corridors and the entrance ramp, and both men taking some bumps involving metal trash cans, tables, ladders, metal poles, hot coffee and the exposed concrete floor, The Undertaker appeared to have won, but Paul Bearer refused to hand him the urn, allowing Mankind to win, thus (for the time being) ending the relationship between Paul and The Undertaker.
+On the April 1, 1996, episode of Monday Night Raw in San Bernardino, California, the day after WrestleMania XII, Mankind debuted on television and defeated Bob "Spark Plug" Holly, quickly moving into a feud with The Undertaker.
+At In Your House 7: Good Friends, Better Enemies later that month, The Undertaker defeated Mankind in a dark match.
+The two wrestlers then faced one another in a series of dark matches and house show matches until their first broadcast match against one another at King of the Ring in June 1996, where Mankind defeated The Undertaker using the Mandible Claw after The Undertaker's manager Paul Bearer accidentally struck The Undertaker with an urn.
+The feud culminated in the first-ever "Boiler Room Brawl" at SummerSlam 1996, and in addition to escaping the arena's boiler room, the winner would also have to reach the ring and take the urn from Paul Bearer.
+In more than 20 minutes of brawling in the boiler room, the backstage corridors, and the entrance ramp, both men taking some damage involving metal trash cans, tables, ladders, metal poles, hot coffee, and the exposed concrete floor.
+The Undertaker appeared to have won, but Paul Bearer refused to hand him the urn, allowing Mankind to win, thus (for the time being) ending the relationship between Bearer and The Undertaker.
 While Paul Bearer was Mankind's manager, Mankind referred to him as "Uncle Paul".
-Mankind then became the number one contender to face the then WWF Champion Shawn Michaels at In Your House: Mind Games.
+Mankind then became the number one contender to face the then-WWF Champion Shawn Michaels at In Your House: Mind Games.
 Michaels won by disqualification via interference by Vader and The Undertaker.

-The Mankind and Undertaker rivalry continued with the first-ever Buried Alive match at In Your House: Buried Alive.
+The Mankind and Undertaker rivalry continued with the first-ever buried alive match at In Your House 11: Buried Alive.
 Undertaker won the match, but Paul Bearer, the Executioner, Mankind and other heels attacked The Undertaker and buried him alive.
-Afterward, The Undertaker challenged Mankind to a match at Survivor Series, which the Undertaker won.
-The feud continued after another match at In Your House: Revenge of the Taker for the WWF World Heavyweight Championship, which Undertaker had won at WrestleMania 13.
-Undertaker won the match and Bearer took a leave of absence, continuing the feud.
-Jim Ross then began conducting a series of interviews with Mankind.
-During the interviews, Ross brought up the topic of Foley's home videos and the hippie-inspired character he played in them, Dude Love, as well as his tormented journey in wrestling.
-The interviews also affected the fans, who began cheering Mankind, even though he was still a heel at this point.
+Afterward, The Undertaker challenged Mankind to a match at Survivor Series 1996, which the Undertaker won.
+The feud continued after another match at In Your House 14: Revenge of the 'Taker for the WWF World Heavyweight Championship, which Undertaker had won at WrestleMania 13.
+Undertaker was victorious in the match while Bearer would take a leave of absence.